 Preserved grape leaves are delicate and need a little TLC.
 Give them a two-minute blanch in hot water to loosen them up and rinse off the salty brine.
 Then a dousing in cold water to separate them.
 The leaves are tender and will tear if not careful.
 Place the leaves on layers of paper towels to drain.

-Preparing the Pot for Stuffed Grape Leaves
+Preparing the Pot for the Stuffed Leaves Recipe

 - Stove-top heat diffuser